Covid-19 Testing Information

 Our emergency rooms currently offer COVID-19 testing for patients with reasonable cause to suspect infection.
 We recommend our testing services to those who present with relevant risk factors and symptoms.
 Because testing is done in conjunction with an emergency room visit, we recommend that healthy, asymptomatic, or otherwise well individuals consider other testing options.

-Our in-house rapid antigen test is billed at $200.
 All patients, asymptomatic or symptomatic, will also be charged an ER visit.
-Total charges for an ER visit vary depending on the severity of patient illness, the intensity of medical- needs, and the resources required to provide the necessary and recommended care.
+Total charges for an ER visit vary depending on the severity of the patient’s illness, the intensity of medical needs, and the resources required to provide the necessary and recommended care.
 We also offer an extensive modular testing panel that includes COVID-19 as one of the 20+ respiratory testing targets.
 This comprehensive panel tests for a variety of viral and bacterial conditions; the total panel is charged as a single service.
-The accuracy, complexity, and expense of performing the modular respiratory panel warrant a charge of $2,501-3,700.

 Our final COVID-19 testing option is a send-out PR test for COVID-19 only.
 The sample is collected by our staff and processed by outside laboratories.
 These outside laboratories set their own prices and bill separately for their services.
-Most laboratories price the COVID-19 test from $200-$300, but this may vary.
 Again, regardless of the type of COVID-19 test provided, total charges will include an ER visit and will vary depending on the patient’s individual medical needs and services rendered.

 Most insurance plans are required to cover COVID-19 testing and treatment at no cost to the patient.
 Insurance plans waive out-of-pocket amounts for insured patients who received testing and treatment for COVID-19.
 We also offer treatment payment options for uninsured patients.
 Depending on their unique financial situation, these patients may qualify for varying financial assistance options.
 Out-of-pocket costs will vary based on the emergency services provided during the visit.
 Most uninsured patients seeking COVID-19 testing and treatment should still anticipate paying several hundred dollars after financial assistance has been applied.